How does this work?

 So once I'm a member, when can I use the space?

 We use a color coded ranking system to differentiate novice members of the space from the more experienced users.
-All new members begin ranked as a Space Cadet.
-Once a user has demonstrated that they are safety conscious and respectful of the rules, they may be nominated by the staff and/or space officers for a promotion to the higher rank of Space Officer.
+All new members begin ranked as a Red Apron Space Cadet.
+Once a user has demonstrated that they are safety conscious and respectful of the rules, and participate in member meetings, they may be nominated by the staff and/or Space Officers for a promotion to the higher rank of Space Officer.
 Space officers are trained in FIRST AID and how to shut down the space, handle emergencies, and provide light assistance to other users.
 Space officers are granted longer hours and supervision free access to the tool workshop.

 Click here for details on our ranking system.

 I just need to use the space for one day, why don't you have daily rates?

 We are a community oriented membership organization.
 Our only source of funding comes from our members.
 We set our membership rates so low to encourage ongoing participation in the space.
 When we provided Day-pass access, these members were responsible for nearly 100% of the damage to the space and tools.
-We decided to prioritize our community users and limit access to dedicated members of the space.
+We decided to prioritize our community users and limit access to dedicated and active members of the space.

 Can I work on a project car and leave it at the space?

 No. Not at this time.
 Any automotive work done at the space must be completed and removed from the lot by the end of the day.
-We are not zoned for this kind of work.
+We are not zoned for outdoor storage of vehicles.

 Can I store my project at the space?